In this article, we discuss the benefits of stationary bike exercise for weight loss, muscle toning, health, and fitness.

 Video Outlining 10 Benefits of Stationary Bike Exercise

-You may be surprised to learn the number of calories burned on a stationary bike during workouts.
-The exact amount will vary, depending upon a range of factors.
-These include your weight, the speed and resistance level you work at, and the duration of your workout.
+You may be surprised to learn how many calories you can burn during stationary bike during workouts.
+The exact number will vary, depending upon a range of factors.
+These include your gender, weight, the speed and resistance level you work at, and the duration of your workouts.

 To increase stationary bike benefits for weight loss, do interval training.
 By alternating between low, medium, and high intensity pedaling, you will burn more calories than when working at a steady pace.

-An example of stationary bike interval is to pedal at almost 100% effort for 90 seconds, drop back to around 40% effort for 90 seconds, go flat out for a further 60 seconds, then lower your pace for the next 30 seconds.
+Next, drop back to around 40% effort for 90 seconds.
+Then go flat out for a further 60 seconds before decreasing your pace for the next 30 seconds.
 Repeat this, alternating between high and low intensity for the duration of your session.

 When your fitness improves, add extra time to your interval sessions, or include a second set.